kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 The purpose of this step is to help scaffold steady progress and give you an opportunity to get early feedback on your analysis plan. **The `cleaning-eda.qmd` file in your RStudio project should include reproducible data cleaning steps that begin with reading in your original data file and outputting the data file to be used for analysis**.
 You should also include preliminary exploratory data analysis and a brief description of your analysis plan.
 You should submit a zip file with the .Rproj file, the .qmd file, and any relevent data or other supplementary files required to Render your Quarto report.

+At the top of your document, you should copy, paste the relevant information from your proposal for the final dataset you chose.
+Additionally, provide the following information about Data Provenance (see Section 3.1 of book):

++ What procedures were used to select subjects and collect measurements?
++ Link to the codebook / documentation

 Your cleaning & EDA steps should include:

++ Reading in raw data

 + Cleaning variable names